 EL SERENO ARTS

-El Sereno isn’t often promoted as a bustling center of visual arts in LA so the amount of it came as something of a surprise.
+El Sereno isn’t often promoted as a bustling center of visual arts in Los Angeles so the amount of it came as something of a surprise.

 Not all of the graffiti in El Sereno is of the gang or tagger variety (although a staggering amount is).
 There’s also quite a lot of graffiti that aspires to be art.